vishalanandl177/DRF-API-Logger/README.md

 Note: It does not log Django Admin Panel API calls.

 ### API with or without Host
-You can specify endpoint of API should have absolute URI or not by setting this variable in DRF settings.py file.
+You can specify an endpoint of API should have absolute URI or not by setting this variable in DRF settings.py file.
 ```python
 DRF_API_LOGGER_PATH_TYPE = 'ABSOLUTE'  # Default to ABSOLUTE if not specified
 # Possible values are ABSOLUTE, FULL_PATH or RAW_URI